jacobtcprojects/MovieTestApp/README.md

 # MovieTestApp
-Simple app for technical test .
+Simple app for technical test.
-It shows a lis of popular movies, with infinite scroll, and allows the user to search movies by keyword, and the results are shown in real time.
+It shows a list of popular movies, with infinite scroll, and allows the user to search movies by keyword, and the results are shown in real time.

 Features:
 * Dagger 2 for DI